 3. Parents should remember that it is our expectations that make us upset.

-We all want our children to be the best they can be and encouraging them will go a lot farther than getting upset.
+We all want our children to be the best they can be, and encouraging them will go much farther than getting upset.

 4. “Mother is the name for God on the hearts and lips of all children.”
 Brandon Lee

 I like this quote because it sums up a child’s view in just a few words.

 They look to you for approval, guidance, praise, and everything else.